SI-RISCV/e200_opensource/README.md

 Release History
 -----------------------------
+#### Note at First:
+    -- Many people asked if this core can be commercially used, the answer as below:
+       * According to the Apache 2.0 license, this open-sourced core can be used in commercail way.
+       * But the feature is not full (e.g., the debug functionalities is not full, which cannot add breakpoint into the read-only region, .e.g, ROM/Flash)
+       * The main purpose of this open-sourced core is to be used by students/university/research/ and entry-level-beginners, hence, the commercail quality (bug-free) and service of this core is not not not warranted!!!

+#### Sep 27, 2018
+    -- The 4th official release with some minor fixing.

 #### May 15, 2018

     -- The 3rd official release, please clone this version if you want to use it